Talking to Children about Terrorism

 It can be easy to make generalizations when discussing terrorism.
 Avoid talking in broad strokes, comparing the suffering of one person to another, or assigning blame to an entire group.
 Highlight specific stories of the survivors, victims, or first responders to help humanize the event, and avoid stereotypes and simplifications.

 Children’s responses to terrorist attacks will vary widely depending on their age, personality, nationality, actual or perceived ethnic or religious background, connection to the attacks, and exposure to other past traumatic experiences.
-Be on the lookout for changes in mood, behavior, and daily habits including appetite and sleep patterns.
+Be on the lookout for changes in mood, behavior, and daily habits, including appetite and sleep patterns.
 There is no right or wrong emotional response to fear or anxiety.
-If your children’s distress is persistent, severe, or interfering with daily functioning, talk with their pediatrician or other healthcare/mental health provider.
+If your children’s distress is persistent, severe, or interfering with daily functioning, talk with their pediatrician or other health-care/mental health provider.

 Be Vigilant of Children at Risk

 Children who have experienced trauma or loss, even if unrelated to terrorism, are at a higher risk of experiencing distress.
-Unhealthy behaviors including substance abuse, self-harm, and bullying are unhealthy no matter the circumstances, and warrant professional attention.
+Unhealthy behaviors, including substance abuse, self-harm, and bullying, are unhealthy no matter the circumstances and warrant professional attention.
 Monitor the television and Internet.
 Television programs, news shows, and social media will cover an attack and its aftermath in some depth.
 Media may include footage of scenes that are not appropriate for children to view at all or without supervision.
 Similarly, children may use the Internet to seek out answers to their questions.
 Be actively involved in the quality and amount of information they receive.

 You aren’t immune to the emotions sparked by terrorist attacks.
 Acknowledge and attend to your own reactions and feelings.
 Terrorism is not an easy topic to think about, let alone discuss with a child.
 Recognizing your feelings beforehand and then sharing them honestly with your children offers them a model in their own difficult conversations and will help engender a safe, trusting environment.
 Share with children the strategies you use to cope with your distress.
 Seek assistance if you are experiencing feelings that are overwhelming or difficult to manage.

 Terrorism exposes us to the worst in people.
-But often, we hear many stories of wonderful, compassionate, and heroic deeds that occur during or after such an attack.
+But we often hear stories of wonderful, compassionate, and heroic deeds that occur during or after such an attack.
 Shock and sadness can bring people—families, friends, and strangers alike—together in a unique way.
 Help your children recognize how their own compassion can prevent future acts of intolerance and violence by reminding them to express their ideas respectfully and to treat people who are different from themselves with kindness.
 Help children identify ways they can help others, whether those directly impacted by the event or others in need in their own community.